+A number or provisions and policies have been employed to persuade foreign banks to end their relationships with Iranian banks.
+Several Iranian banks have been named as proliferation or terrorism supporting entities under Executive Orders 13382 and 13224, respectively.

+P.L.
+111-195 contains a provision that prohibits banking relationships with U.S. banks for any foreign bank that conducts transactions with Iran's Revolutionary Guard or with Iranian entities sanctioned under the various U.N. resolutions.

 U.S. Sanctions U.N.
-Sanctions EU Sanctions (including those imposed July 27, 2010) Banking Sanctions No direct equivalent The EU announcement on July 27, A number or provisions and policies have been employed to persuade foreign banks to end their relationships with Iranian banks.
-Several Iranian banks have been named as proliferation or terrorism supporting entities under Executive Orders 13382 and 13224, respectively.
-However, two Iranian banks are named as sanctioned entities under the U.N.
-Security Council resolutions.
-2010 prohibit the opening in EU countries of any new branches or offices of Iranian banks.
-The measures also prohibit EU banks from offices or accounts in Iran.
-In addition, the transfer of funds exceeding 40,000 Euros (about \$50,000) between and Iranian bank and an EU bank require prior authorization by EU bank P.L.
-111-195 contains a provision that prohibits banking relationships with U.S. banks for any foreign bank that conducts transactions with Iran's Revolutionary Guard or with Iranian entities sanctioned under the various U.N. resolutions. regulators.
-No direct equivalent, although, as discussed above, U.S. proliferations laws provide for sanctions against foreign entities that help Iran with its nuclear and ballistic missile programs.
+Sanctions Implementation by EU (July 27, 2010) and Some Allied Countries No direct equivalent, although, as discussed above, U.S. proliferations laws provide for sanctions against foreign entities that help Iran with its nuclear and ballistic missile programs.
 Resolution 1929 (oper. paragraph 7) prohibits Iran from acquiring an interest in any country involving uranium mining, production, or use of nuclear materials, or technology related to nuclear-capable ballistic missiles.
-EU measures on July 27, 2010 require adherence to this provision of Resolution 1929.
+EU measures on July 27, 2010, require adherence to this provision of Resolution 1929.
 Operative Paragraph 9 of Resolution 1929 prohibits Iran from undertaking "any activity" related to ballistic missiles capable of delivering a nuclear weapon.